-The brochure entitled Bone tumors contains comprehensive information about this disease.
+The brochure Bone tumors contains comprehensive information about this disease.
+Please note this brochure is currently only available in Dutch.
 The most important information is provided below.

 Little is known about what causes bone tumors.
 Something in the DNA was probably damaged during cell division.
 It is unclear what causes this error.
 Nor do we know exactly what suddenly starts the uninhibited division of cells.
 Sometimes an osteosarcoma is the result of past radiotherapy or chemotherapy treatment.